HdkTkhs/Vmol/README.md

 * The 'Vmol' on the GitHub is specifically edited to perform the HF calculation that is followed by HF-OEP.
 However, it can also be used for normal KS-DFT calculations with slight modifications of the code.
 * The external subroutines and functions made by others were also excluded from the original code due to the copyright issues in the distribution.
 The names of the routines and the functions are provided below.
+References
 ```
 [1] H. Takahashi, T. Hori, T. Wakabayashi, and T. Nitta, “Real space ab initio molecular dynamics simulations
     for the reactions of OH radical/OH anion with formaldehyde,”  J. Phys.
 Chem.
 A 105, 4351 (2001).